trickyrat/leetcode-ts/README.md

-# Welcome to Leetcodets
+# Welcome to LeetCodets

 ## Introduction

-The solutions of Leetcode problems with Typescript.
+The solutions of LeetCode problems with Typescript.

 ## Getting Started